 1. Vinegar Baths

-My favorite method of instant relief is a vinegar bath.
-Vinegar is great for bringing the skin back to proper acidity and killing yeast.
+My go-to method for instant relief is an Itch Be Gone bath.
+Vinegar is great for balancing the skin’s pH and killing yeast.

-I only recommend organic, non-GMO vinegar and ask my clients to use organic raw apple cider vinegar with the ‘mother’ from either a local health food store or online.
+I highly recommend organic, non-GMO vinegar.
+We only use organic raw apple cider vinegar with the ‘mother’.
+You can find it at either a local health food store or online.

 - Add 1 cup of raw apple cider vinegar to tub full of warm water.
-If you don’t have a water filter, you can easily neutralize the chlorine using this method.
+If you don’t have a water filter, you can easily neutralize the chlorine with this Vitamin C method.

 - Soak for 20 minutes, and then dry the area thoroughly.
 A hair dryer works well.